RuslanBabudzhan/QuantumBearings/README.md

 # QuantumBearings

-**QuantumBearings** - project the essence of which is the classification of bearings based on their vibration signals data and machine learning methods.
+**QuantumBearings** - project the essence of which is the detection of defective rolling bearings with machine learning methods based on bearings acceleration data.

 Project includes data collection using a device that simulates bearings` work, processing of the received data and signals classification for recognizing defective bearings.

 Most of the features for working with data can be seen in this [Usage examples notebook](https://nbviewer.jupyter.org/github/RuslanBabudzhan/QuantumBearings/blob/master/notebooks/UsageExamples.ipynb "Usage examples").